clabe45/thank-you/README.md

 ## Why

-You might want be amused to see what type of stuff it does.
-Think of it as a "coffee break" from your hours of laboring over the keyboard.
+You might be amused to see what type of stuff it does.
+Think of it as a "coffee break" from your works.

 ## Installation

-Head over to the [releases page](github.com/clabe45/thank-you/releases).
+Head over to the [releases page](https://github.com/clabe45/thank-you/releases).

 ## Usage